XTLS/Xray-docs-next/docs/en/config/fakedns.md

 ]
 ```

-When `queryStrategy` is set to `UseIPv4`, the initialized FakeIP Pool is equivalent to
+When `queryStrategy` is `UseIPv4`, the initialized FakeIP Pool is equivalent to:

 ```json
 {